Automate mortgage processing, underwriting, reconciliation & more with Nanonets.

 When Do We Reconcile Accounts?

-Depending on the type of account and reconciliation method (more on that shortly), when and how often to reconcile accounts varies.
-At a minimum, you’ll reconcile major accounts like those on a balance sheet at the end of each month, quarterly, and annually to ensure everything is copacetic across periods.
-Other accounts, like checking petty cash against withdrawals or money in the register against daily sales, happen on an ad hoc or more frequent basis.
+Depending on the type of accounts and reconciliation method (more on that shortly), when and how often to reconcile accounts varies.
+At a minimum, you’ll reconcile major accounts like those on a balance sheet at the end of each month, quarterly, and annually to ensure everything is in order across and through periods.
+Other accounts, like checking petty cash against withdrawals or money in the register against daily sales, happen on an ad-hoc or more frequent basis.

 Ultimately, how often you formally reconcile major accounts outside of mandatory reporting periods – monthly, quarterly, and annually – is up to you.
 If you’re risk-averse or prefer having up-to-the-minute accuracy at your fingertips, you can reconcile accounts as often as you wish.
 Just note that, particularly for complex accounts, frequent reconciliation will be burdensome for employees unless you have robust reconciliation automation tools in place.

-Your specific industry or position might drive your personal reasons for encouraging accurate and frequent account reconciliation, but the ultimate answer behind why do we need to reconcile accounts is simply because you must.
+Your specific industry or position might drive your personal reasons for encouraging accurate and frequent account reconciliation, but the ultimate answer to why you need to reconcile accounts is because you simply must.

-If you slip on proper reconciliation, beyond exposing yourself to risk or missed opportunity, you’ll also quickly lose control of the process.
+If you skip on proper reconciliation, beyond exposing yourself to risk or missed opportunities, you’ll also lose control of the process.
 Permanent accounts like those on your balance sheet retain their calculations between reporting periods, so a bad stat on your accounts receivable due to inattention or incomplete reconciliation today will persist tomorrow.
-And, as with many financial mistakes of this type, that small miscalculation or overlooked reconciliation will quickly snowball – and the further you get in time from the problem’s genesis, the harder it is to backtrack to identify and fix the mistake.
+And, as with many financial mistakes of this type, that small miscalculation or overlooked reconciliation will quickly snowball – and the further you get in time from the problem’s genesis, the harder it is to backtrack to identify and fix the original mistake.

 Basic reconciliation in accounting – checking cash against bank statements, for example – is very simple.
 For these basic reconciliations, you’re often checking something physical like cash or even inventory against paperwork, in this case, banking withdrawal/deposit statements or purchase orders for inventory.